-Originally a “Soviet Studies” major, Wieben transferred her language skills into a job with the U.S. Embassy in Moscow.
-After a year as a nanny for a diplomat’s family, she was intent on staying, so for five years she worked at English instruction and free-lance catering (a novelty in freshly post-communist Russia!), and discovered the arts with both Russian and expatriate friends.
+Originally a “Soviet Studies” major, Wieben transferred her language skills into a job with the United States Embassy in Moscow.
+After a year as a nanny for a diplomat’s family, she was intent on staying, so for five years she worked at English instruction and freelance catering (a novelty in freshly post-communist Russia!), and discovered the arts with both Russian and expatriate friends.

 Other paintings evoke historic framing styles, with allegorical vignettes set beside larger framed images.
 “I have ideas all the time,” she says, “so I’m never short of ideas and will pursue them.
 The public has to get behind my interests to make it worth continuing, but I know I’ll always make abstracts as well.”

 Now, as a teacher in both classrooms and for private lessons, Wieben sees the value of art-making for all.
 “I’ve taught 16-year-olds and grandparents, and I love their work.
 I’m really proud of them.
 I genuinely love the teaching, too.”